What is a 3-Statement Model?

 Unlike the income statement, which shows operating results over a period of time (a year or a quarter), the balance sheet is a snapshot of the company at the end of the reporting period.
 The balance sheet shows the company’s resources (assets) and funding for those resources (liabilities and shareholder’s equity).
 Inputting historical balance sheet data is similar to inputting data in the income statement.
 The data is inputted either manually or through an Excel plugin.

 In large part, the balance sheet is driven by the operating assumptions we make on the income statement.
-Revenues drive the operating assumptions in the income statement, and this continues to hold true in the balance sheet: Revenue and operating forecasts drive working capital items, capital expenditures and a variety of other items.
+Revenues drive the operating assumptions in the income statement, and this continues to hold true in the balance sheet: Revenue and operating forecasts drive working capital items, capital expenditures, and a variety of other items.
 Think of the income statement as the horse and the balance sheet as the carriage.
 The income statement assumptions are driving the balance sheet forecasts.

 The final core element of the 3-statement model is the cash flow statement.
 Unlike on the income statement or the balance sheet, you aren’t actually forecasting anything explicitly on the cash flow statement and it isn’t necessary to input historical cash flow statement results before forecasting.
 That’s because the cash flow statement is a pure reconciliation of the year-over-year changes in the balance sheet.

-Every individual line item on the cash flow statement should be referenced from elsewhere in the model (it should not be hardcoded) as this is a reconciliation.
+Every individual line item on the cash flow statement should be referenced from elsewhere in the model (it should not be hardcoded) as it is a reconciliation.
 Constructing the cash flow statement correctly is critical to getting the balance sheet to balance.
-To see how this done, watch this free lesson on cash flow statement modeling.
+To see how this is done, watch this free lesson on cash flow statement modeling.

 A universal feature of a 3-statement model is that cash and a revolving credit line serve as model “plugs.”
-This simply means that a 3-statement model has an automatic way of ensuring that, when the model projects a cash shortfall after all the line items are forecast, additional debt via a “revolver” account will automatically increase to finance the shortfall.
+This simply means that a 3-statement model has an automatic way of ensuring that when the model projects a cash shortfall after all the line items are forecast, additional debt via a “revolver” account will automatically increase to finance the shortfall.
 Conversely, if the model projects a cash surplus, cash will accumulate by the amount of the surplus.
-While this seems fairly logical, modeling this can be tricky. .
+While this seems fairly logical, modeling this can be tricky.

 A close cousin of scenario analysis is sensitivity analysis.
-Any good 3-statement financial model (or a DCF model, LBO model or M&A model, for that matter) will include the ability to toggle between various scenarios in order to see how the model’s output changes, as well as something called sensitivity analysis.
-Sensitivity analysis is the process of isolating one (usually critical) model output to see how it is impacted by changes to one or two key inputs.
+Any good 3-statement financial model (or a DCF model, LBO model or M&A model, for that matter) will include the ability to toggle between various scenarios in order to see how the model’s outputs change, as well as something called sensitivity analysis.
+Sensitivity analysis is the process of isolating one (usually critical) model output to see how changes impact one or two key inputs.

-One of the realities for new investment bankers is that they are often tasked with building a lot of models for industries and companies they don’t really know and don’t have time to learn.
-A 3-statement financial model’s assumption about things like revenue growth and profit margins are critical to making a good forecast, so knowing the resources available to collect company and industry insights is very important.
-Quite often, investment bankers rely on sell side equity research to quickly get smart on company and industry.
-Meanwhile, institutional investors (who, unlike investment bankers, have skin in the game) spend even more time getting to know the company, often through a lot of such as speaking with management and customers, going on site visits and trying out products themselves.
+- Company and industry knowledge: One of the realities for new investment bankers is that they are often tasked with building a lot of models for industries and companies they don’t really know and don’t have time to learn.
+A 3-statement financial model’s assumptions about things like revenue growth and profit margins are critical to making a good forecast, so knowing the resources available to collect company and industry insights is very important.
+Quite often, investment bankers rely on sell side equity research to quickly get smart on the company and industry.
+Meanwhile, institutional investors (who, unlike investment bankers, have skin in the game) spend even more time getting to know the company, often through a lot of such as speaking with management and customers, going on site visits, and trying out products themselves.

-Once wrong decimal place is all it takes to completely screw up a model.
+- Attention to detail: One wrong decimal place is all it takes to completely screw up a model.
 In investment banking, corporate finance, and equity research, the stakes are high and attention to detail is often the difference between getting promoted and getting fired.

 The output of a 3-statement model serves as the foundation for several types of financial models:

-In , , and on the investment management side, practitioners value companies using a methodology called the DCF approach.
+- In , , and on the investment management side, practitioners value companies using a methodology called the DCF approach.
 This approach looks at a company’s future expected cash flows and discounts those cash flows to the present.
-While analysts sometimes rely on a “back of the envelope” approach when building the DCF, a rigorous DCF analysis requires a full 3-statement model feed the cash flow forecasts.
+While analysts sometimes rely on a “back of the envelope” approach when building the DCF, a rigorous DCF analysis requires a full 3-statement model to feed the cash flow forecasts.

-- The only way to truly understand how a leveraged buyout (or a management buyout) or a corporate bankruptcy or restructuring will impact a company’s performance (and thus ultimately determine the potential returns to the financial sponsors and lenders involved in the buyout), is to construct a 3-statement financial model for the buyout candidate, and it must be flexible enough to handle the new leveraged capital structure.
+- management buyout) or a corporate bankruptcy or restructuring will impact a company’s performance (and thus ultimately determine the potential returns to the financial sponsors and lenders involved in the buyout), is to construct a 3-statement financial model for the buyout candidate, and it must be flexible enough to handle the new leveraged capital structure.
+The only way to truly understand how a leveraged buyout (or a